OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-03.md

 ## Song of Solomon 3:10

-He made its posts of silver,
+He crafted its posts of silver,
 Its back of gold,
 And its seat of purple fabric,
-With its interior lovingly inlaid
+With its interior lovingly adorned
 By the daughters of Jerusalem.

 ---